EasyTier/easytier.github.io/en/guide/network/kcp-proxy.md

 If you do not want traffic destined for a specific node to use the KCP protocol, start EasyTier on the target node with the `--disable-kcp-input` parameter.

 For example, if you do not want Node B to receive KCP traffic, start EasyTier on Node B with the `--disable-kcp-input` parameter.
 In this case, even if Node A has enabled the KCP proxy, the traffic from Node A to Node B will continue to use the TCP protocol.

+## Subnet-to-Subnet KCP Support

+If Node A is a router, and the subnet under A needs to access other EasyTier nodes or other proxied subnets, it can also use the KCP proxy.
+However, Node A must use the user-space network stack by specifying the `--use-smoltcp` parameter.
+Otherwise, the TCP protocol will still be used.

 ## Checking KCP Proxy Status